idooo/capuchin/README.md

 - Can terminate tagged EC2 instances in autoscaling groups
 - Can stop tagged EC2 instances
 - Can restore stopped EC2 instances
-- Sends notifications to Cloudwatch Logs Streams (capuchin-log-group -> capuchin-log-stream), creates it if needed
+- Sends logs to Cloudwatch Logs Streams (capuchin-log-group -> capuchin-log-stream), creates it if needed

 ## install